-You don't have to test your credit limit to have a reception at your dream venue with delicious food.
-Here's how to make the most of a sensational space and put together an awesome menu, no matter your budget.
+You don't have to test your credit limit to have a reception at your dream wedding venue (and you definitely shuldn't go into debt for it either).
+That's why we've rounded up some savvy saving tips so you can make the most of a sensational space, no matter what your budget is.

-This isn't always the easiest task to accomplish, but once you notice the savings start to accrue exponentially, it will all be worth it.
-You'll save big on catering by feeding fewer people and on invitations and postage.
-Having a smaller space also means less décor and fewer rentals.
-Think about it: If you cut 10 people from your guest list, and your estimate is at about $100 per person, you immediately save $1,000.
+This isn't always the easiest task to accomplish, but once you notice the savings start to accrue exponentially, it'll all be worth it.
+Not only will you save big on catering by feeding fewer people and on invitations and postage, but having a smaller space also means less décor and fewer rentals.

 If you're a big Father of the Bride fan, you may have your heart set on a wedding at home.
 But a backyard wedding at the house you grew up in can actually be really expensive.
 Between rentals on everything from tents to portable toilets, creating an event where they usually aren't hosted (whether it's a home or a bare-bones space) costs a lot more than a traditional venue.

 If you're saying "I do" in a house of worship, your hands are kind of tied, unless there's a reception space across the street.
-But if you can exchange vows anywhere, opt for a site that can do double-duty for your ceremony and reception.
+But if you can exchange vows anywhere, opt for a site that can pull double duty for your ceremony and reception.
 Not only will you save on venue fees, you'll also cut costs on transportation and possibly flowers.
-(For instance, you can have your coordinator transfer your ceremony arrangements to your gift and cake tables while your guests enjoy the cocktail hour.)
+(For instance, you can have your coordinator transfer your ceremony floral arrangements to your gift and cake tables while your guests enjoy the cocktail hour.)

 Offer your guests beer, wine and a fun signature cocktail.
 Since your venue (or caterer) won't have to uncork tons of different bottles (usually with an "if it's opened, you bought it" mentality), you'll save money without having thirsty guests.